logo

 Chickenbeards

-Dogs who have medical condition also tend to have a much stronger smell than others
+Dogs with medical conditions also tend to have a much stronger smell than others.

-Dogs who have medical condition also tend to have a much stronger smell than others
+Dogs with medical conditions also tend to have a much stronger smell than others.

 Caylennea